GhostESP-Revival/GhostESP/README.md

 | LoRa support |  | [x] |  |  |
 | FM radio support |  | [x] |  |  |

 > GhostESP does not ship active jamming features.
-Distribution, promotion, sale and use of jamming devices or firmware is illegal in many jurisdictions.
+Distribution, promotion, sale, and use of jamming devices or firmware is illegal in many jurisdictions.

 </details>